Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 • Assigning roles to team members.

-Processes Involved In Planning Phase:
+Processes Involved In the Planning Phase:

 There are five primary processes involved in the planning phase, taking it toward profitability: